aaronmed/aaronmed/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-📚 I have just finished
+📚 I have just finished cross-platform application development
-* Cross-platform application development

 🌱 I’m currently studying a specialization course in Big Data and Artificial Intelligence

 🔭 I’m currently working on DESIC
-* Working with Vue, Spring, Grails, Java
+* Using Vue, Spring, Grails and Java
+* MySQL databases

 📫 How to reach me:
 * Email: aaronmedmel@gmail.com